Alkanet | A Flower of Prayer Blooming in the Monastic Gardens of Medieval Europe

 Watering

-For potted plants, water thoroughly when the surface of the soil dries out.
-For in-ground planting, natural rainfall is generally sufficient except during prolonged drought.
+For potted plants, water thoroughly when the soil surface dries.
+In garden beds, rainfall is usually sufficient except in extreme drought.

 Soil